{{ summaryHeading }}

 :

-Pet side-view measurement diagram showing internal length, standing height with bedding, and width clearance.
+Pet crate measurement diagram showing internal length, standing height with bedding, and width factor.

 How to Use This Tool:

-3. Enter A: nose to tail base, B: ground to elbow, C: shoulder or widest width, and D: standing height.
+2. Enter A: nose to tail base, B: ground to elbow, C: shoulder or widest width, and D: standing height with the unit shown on your tape measure.

-5. Enable Apply snub-nosed breed 10% size increase only when that extra clearance is required for the pet or route.
+4. Turn on Apply snub-nosed breed 10% size increase only when that allowance applies to the animal or route.

-6. Enter the proposed crate's internal length, internal width, and internal height.
-Use manufacturer internal dimensions or measure the inside usable space yourself.
+5. Enter the proposed crate's internal length, internal width, and internal height.
+Do not use outside dimensions unless the manufacturer also provides usable interior dimensions.

 Interpreting Results:

-The summary gives the rounded minimum internal crate size in length x width x height order.
-A proposed crate passes the size check only when all three internal dimensions meet or exceed that rounded minimum.
+The main result is the rounded minimum internal crate size in length x width x height order.
+A proposed crate passes the first size check only when all three proposed internal dimensions meet or exceed that rounded minimum.

-• Pass means the proposed dimension exceeds the calculated minimum.
-It does not prove airline acceptance.
+• Pass means the proposed internal dimension exceeds the calculated minimum.
+It does not prove carrier acceptance.

-• Manual check rows cover standing, sitting, turning, lying naturally, shell construction, ventilation, dishes, labels, and route paperwork.
+• Manual check rows cover movement, shared-crate acceptance, shell construction, mesh openings, ventilation, dishes, labels, and documents.

 Technical Details: